danielabar/meblog/src/markdown/rails-kafka-consumer.md

 end
 ```

 There are some problems with this approach as we'll see shortly, but first, let's exercise this version of the consumer just to see if it works.
-Back in the Rails console, run this code to check the inventory value of the first product, then produce a message to update it to a different value:
+Back in the Rails console, run the code shown below to check the inventory value of the first product, then produce a message to update it to a different value:

 ```ruby
 # Check what the current inventory value is